jbbjr/Marathon-Weather-Analysis-and-Performance-Prediction/README.md

   >  - Similar to `vcRequests`, we know are asking the BigQuery API to send us our tables so we can
   >    - Put them in a df
   >    - And then send them to a CSV file

 Once this is done, we have the necessary data to conduct analyses on a year of marathons.
-So this entire process just needs to be repeated for every year of marathon data available on MarathonGuide.
+This entire process just needs to be repeated for every year of marathon data available on MarathonGuide.

 ## Modeling
 WIP